schizoidnightmares/absurdrealms.com/compendium/events/genesis.md

 return-url: /compendium/events/
 ---

-**Genesis** was the era before Prehistory, spanning all that came before Man, as far back as the [universe](/compendium/locations/universe/)'s beginning.
+**Genesis** was the era before Prehistory, spanning all that came before Man, as far back as the beginning of the [universe](/compendium/locations/universe/).

 - [Early Genesis](#early-genesis)
   - [2.74 billion BW](#274-billion-bw)